Statistics (STA)

 Introduction to Applied Statistics

 Serves as an entry-level introduction to applied statistics useful for a variety of fields.
 Covers statistical terminology and the appropriate use of software for the calculation of descriptive statistics, basic probability, correlation and linear regression.
 Emphasizes understanding the uses and misuses of statistics in the real world.
 (Same as MAT 151.)
 (Students may not receive credit for both this course and any of the following: MAT 151, STA 200, STA 210, STA 215.)
-Lecture: 3 credit hours (45 contact hours).
+Lecture: 3 credits (45 contact hours).

 Pre-requisite: College Readiness in Mathematics.